Pink Floyd members reunite and record song for Ukraine - NewsBreak

 The track features Khlyvnyuk singing a patriotic Ukrainian song from a clip he recorded in front of Kyiv’s St. Sophia Cathedral and posted on social media.

-Gilmour, who performed with BoomBox in London in 2015, said the video was “a powerful moment that made me want to put it to music.”Russian retreat reveals destruction as Ukraine asks for help
+Gilmour, who performed with BoomBox in London in 2015, said the video was “a powerful moment that made me want to put it to music.”Biden: Putin should face war crimes trial for Bucha killings

 After Russia’s invasion, Khlyvnyuk cut short a tour of the U.S. to return to Ukraine and join a territorial defense unit.